Your definitive guide to launching your start-up in Canada in 2025 and beyond.

 Should the decision be negative, you will be given reasons and, if applicable, instructions on how to address any deficiencies or appeal the decision.

 Based on the latest IRCC internal data from December 2024, the Startup Visa program shows significant application volume with 18,780 applications currently in the system across all processing stages.
-With applications in inventory and annual admission targets of 5,000, there’s approximately 6 years’ worth of inventory at current processing capacity, explaining the extended processing times.
+With applications in inventory and annual admission targets of 5,000 set for each calendar year, there’s approximately 6 years’ worth of inventory at current processing capacity, explaining the extended processing times.
+Applicants are strongly advised to check the IRCC website for the most up-to-date information on processing times and application inventory.

 Year | Applications | Approved | Refused | Withdrawn | Approval Rate |